-Known for their lush foliage and supersized flower head, their shrub like appearance and long bloom period, hydrangeas are a common garden staple.
-How to feed hydrangeas is a common concern.
+Known for their lush foliage and supersized flower head, their shrub-like appearance and long bloom period, hydrangeas are a common garden staple.
+Therefore, how to feed hydrangeas is a common concern.

 Hydrangea Fertilizer for Proper Hydrangea Care and Feeding

 Hydrangea care and feeding is fairly simple once you learn some basic rules.
 Specially formulated hydrangea fertilizer is available but isn’t really necessary.
-A good all purpose 12-4-8 to 10-10-10 composition will provide all the fertilizing hydrangeas need.
+A good all-purpose 12-4-8 or 10-10-10 composition will provide all the fertilizing hydrangeas need.
 Either a chemical source or organic matter can be used successfully.

 Applying a once a year slow-release chemical formulated for shrubs and trees is the simplest solution to hydrangea care and feeding.
 A less expensive fast-release compound will work as well.
-As to what to use to naturally fertilize hydrangeas, a combination of sulfur, compost and peat moss has proved to be a successful hydrangea fertilizer.
+As for what to use to naturally fertilize hydrangeas, a combination of sulfur, compost, and peat moss has proved to be a successful hydrangea fertilizer.

 When and How to Feed Hydrangeas

 How to fertilize hydrangeas is just as important as what you’re fertilizing hydrangeas with.
 Fertilizer burn can occur when too much is applied.
 Scorched looking leaves are the first sign of too much fertilizing.
 Hydrangeas should be lightly dressed with fast-release fertilizer in March, May, and July.

 Be sure to spread it around the drip line of the branches and not the base.
 Water well.
 If the fertilizer you choose is a slow-release type, remember to lightly cover it with soil to activate the fertilizer.
 Include a light bi-annual dose of liquid iron to keep the leaves a healthy green.